rib9985/weather-app/README.md

 # Weather App

-A simple weather app using the Weather API
+A simple weather app using the Weather API.